 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Homeless Services Coalition of Greater Kansas City Plan goals established to serve the unmet needs of the homeless and at-risk homeless in Independence strive to support the regional strategy of the Continuum of Care.
-City of Independence Capital Improvement Plan City of Independence Where feasible, Plan goals are established to supplement and complement the goals of the City's Capital Improvement Plan.

-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Independence 353 Multiple city approved Both the Strategic Plan goals and the goals of adopted 353 Redevelopment Plans focus on Redevelopment Plans 353 Redevelopment revitalization of blighted, low-income neighborhoods through reinvestment in housing Redevelopment Flans Corporations stock, infrastructure, and community economic development.
-Affirmatively Further Fair Housing KC Regional Consortium The Analysis of Impediments to Fair Housing identifies and analyzes the most significant barriers affecting fair housing choice at both the regional and local level, and outlines specific steps to address and overcome the effects of any impediments.
-The AI is a necessary component of the Five-Year ConPlan.
-PHA Annual Plan Independence Housing Authority Like the ConPlan, the IHA's Annual Plan is used to express the Public Housing Authority's quantifiable goals and objectives for the 5-year period.
-Overlapping the purposes of the CDBG & HOME Programs, the primary mission of the Housing Authority is to provide affordable decent, safe and sanitary housing opportunities to low and moderate income families including elderly and disabled persons, while supporting programs to foster economic self-sufficiency.
+Continuum of Care Homeless Services Coalition of Greater Kansas City Plan goals established to serve the unmet needs of the homeless and at-risk homeless in Independence strive to support th regional strategy of the Continuum of Care.
+City of Independence Capital Improvement Plan City of Independence Where feasible, Plan goals are established to supplement and complement the goals of the City's Capital Improvement Plan Independence 353 Redevelopment Plans Multiple city approved 353 Redevelopment Corporations Both the Strategic Plan goals and the goals of adopted 353 Redevelopment Plans focus on revitalization of blighted, low-inc neighborhoods through reinvestment in housing stock, infrastructure, and community economic development.
+Affirmatively Further Fair Housing KC Regional Consortium The Analysis of Impediments to Fair Housing identifies and analyzes the most significant barriers affecting fair housing choic both the regional and local level, and outlines specific steps to address and overcome the effects of any impediments.
+The necessary component of the Five-Year ConPlan.
+PHA Annual Plan Independence Housing Authority Like the ConPlan, the IHA's Annual Plan is used to express the Public Housing Authority's quantifiable goals and objectives for year period.
+Overlapping the purposes of the CDBG & HOME Programs, the primary mission of the Housing Authority is to affordable decent, safe and sanitary housing opportunities to low and moderate income families including elderly and disat persons, while supporting programs to foster economic self-sufficiency.
 Independence for All Strategic Plan City of Independence City adopted document outlining needs and goals of the City.
 Primary adopted goals are: 1.
-Customer-focused: Improve customer service and communication.
+Customer-focused: Improve cu service and communication.
 2. Financially Sustainable: Ensure City finances are stable and sustainable.
 3. Growth: Increase economic prosperity of the community.
-4. Quality: Achieve livability, choice, access, and health and safety through a quality built environment.
-Community For All Ages City of Independence Independence On a Roll Working Group City of Independence The Independence on a Roll Working Group (IRWG) was created for the purpose of advancing initiatives to improve the quality of life for all of Independence, maximize the historical and cultural attractiveness of Independence, create attraction to "Heritage" Independence, promote economic development and job creation, spur private investment and work in collaboration with existing community efforts.
-Their area of focus is in the western portion of the City of Independence.
+4. Quality: Achieve livability, choice, access, and health and safety through a qualit environment.